Everything you need for a chic, space-efficient and multi-functional home office

 Leaf lounge chair, €439, Woo .Design

-If you're looking for an office or desk-appropriate clock, avoid ones with a seconds hand.
+If you're looking for an office or desk-appropriate clock, avoid ones with a seconds hand and too-loud ticking.
 This black clock is plain enough to not cause a distraction while also being incredibly chic.

 Sure to warm up any sad office corner, these brightly backed oak lacquered shelves are perfect for excess storage options.
 You can also stick things to the metal backing without fear of ripping coins of paint off the wall every time you decide to change out your inspiration board.